nberlette/gitpod-enhanced/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug Report
-about: Create a report to help us improve
+about: Report a bug or error to improve our software
-title: "[BUG]"
+title: "🐛 [BUG]"
 labels: bug
 assignees: nberlette